ige-calcul/public-docs/docs/clusters/Ige/ige-calcul1.md

 # IGE clusters

-IGE computing servers are ige-calcul1, ige-calcul2, ige-calcul3, ige-calcul4.
+IGE computing servers are  ige-calcul[1-4]: ige-calcul1, ige-calcul2, ige-calcul3, ige-calcul4.

-You can replace calcul1 by calcul2, calcul3 or calcul4 in the following documentation according to your use.
+You can replace calcul1 by calcul2, calcul3 or calcul4 in the following documentation depending on the cluster your choose

 ### Features of the clusters